Missing information?

 More information

-He was captured by German troops during the Battle of the Bulge in the town of Wereth, Belgium on December 17, 1944.
-He, along with 10 other prisoners, had their helmets and rifles taken, were forced to sit on the cold and wet ground until dark and eventually made to run nearly 800 meters out of town, chased by a vehicle driven by the German soldiers.
-They then were brutally murdered and their bodies dumped in a roadside ditch.
-This atrocity is know as the Wereth Massacre or the Wereth 11.
+He was captured by German troops during the Battle of the Bulge in the town of Wereth, Belgium, on 17 December 1944.
+He, along with 10 other prisoners, had their helmets and rifles taken, were forced to sit on the cold and wet ground until dark, and eventually made to run nearly 800 meters out of town, chased by a vehicle driven by the German soldiers.
+They were then brutally murdered and their bodies dumped in a roadside ditch.
+This atrocity is known as the Wereth Massacre or the Wereth 11.

-Since 2004 there is a memorial at the site were these soldiers were murdered.
+Since 2004, there has been a memorial at the site where these soldiers were murdered.

 The complete story of the massacre can be found here: http://www.wereth.org

-Source of information: Raf Dyckmans, Terry Hirsch, www.wwiimemorial.com, www.footnote.com, www.ancestry.com - Headstone and Interment Record, www.findagrave.com - John Bauer
+Source of information: Raf Dyckmans, Terry Hirsch, www.wwiimemorial.com, www.footnote.com, www.ancestry.com - Headstone and Interment Record / South Carolina Births, www.findagrave.com - John Bauer